 Members of the crew are responsible for creating props, painting backgrounds and controlling the lights and sound.
 The writing crew is given the task of writing a hilarious script.
 All are welcome!

 They sing, they dance, they play instruments, and they put on a show that simply blows people away.
-The McMaster Engineering Musical shows that engineers are not only good at crunching numbers, but we also possess an outstanding amount of extra-curricular talent within our faculty.
+The McMaster Engineering Musical shows that engineers are not only good at crunching numbers, but we also possess an outstanding amount of creative talent within our faculty.

 Engineers Without Borders